BlakeDarrow/DarrowTools/_sources/index.rst.txt

 Introduction
 #########################

 DarrowTools is a collection of Blender tools I have created for my workflow.
-Currently released tool features include easy FBX exporting, scene and object management, modeling tools, and bake assisting!
+Currently released tool features include easy FBX exporting, scene and object management, modeling tools, and bake tools!

-| All Blender addons are written for versions above 2.80+
-| darrow.tools is written and maintained by `BlakeDarrow`_.
+| Blender addons are written for versions above 2.80+ and created by `BlakeDarrow`_.

 .. _BlakeDarrow: https://linktr.ee/blakedarrow